gerismumo/trippilotai/README.md

 8. Find and recommend reputable local tour guides or agencies (e.g., Mount Fuji, food tours) with links, ratings, and prices.

-9. Format everything clearly and neatly so I can save and share it via email easily.
+9. Format everything clearly and neatly so I can save and share it easily.
 ```

 ## AI-Generated Trip Plan (PDF)